The Bankrate promise

 Skip the pay-with-points options when shopping

-If you know you need to shop at a specific retailer (like Saks or Apple), look for the retailer in various portals to see which offers the most bonus points.
+If you know you need to shop at a specific retailer (like Saks Fifth Avenue or Apple), look for the retailer in various portals to see which offers the most bonus points.

 Additional cash back (or Amex Rewards) options

-If it’s cash back you’re after, use sites like Mr. Rebates or Extrabux to have additional cash back options.
-But considering Amex doesn’t have its own shopping portal, using Rakuten is a versatile option, which offers either cash back or Amex Rewards points.
-Considering Bankrate values Amex Rewards at 2.1 cents per point, using Rakuten to earn Amex points when shopping can double your return.
+If it’s cash back you’re after, use sites like Mr. Rebates or Extrabux to access additional cash back options.
+But considering Amex doesn’t have its own shopping portal, Rakuten can be a versatile option for earning either cash back or Amex Rewards points.
+According to our latest Bankrate valuations, Amex Rewards are worth up to 2 cents per point, so using Rakuten to earn Amex points when shopping can potentially double your return.

 Check back frequently for deals

-Things like targeted Chase or Amex Offers frequently change, so it’s worth revising your accounts regularly to ensure you’re making the most of them.
+Targeted Chase or Amex Offers frequently change, so it’s worth revising your accounts regularly to ensure you’re making the most of them.
+Check your favorite shopping portals weekly so you know what’s available, as well as around the holidays or important shopping times for additional deals — like Black Friday, Small Business Saturday and Mother’s Day.

 Use the right rewards card

-If you’re shopping at a retailer that could fall into a bonus category, use the right card to get those additional bonus points.
-Some cards offer bonuses for purchases from Amazon to grocery stores to travel sites or stores like Target or Walmart, so make sure to know what cards offer which bonuses and use the right ones to get those extra points.
+If you’re shopping at a retailer that could fall into a bonus category, use the right card to earn those additional bonus points.
+Some cards offer bonuses for purchases from Amazon, grocery stores, travel sites or stores like Target or Walmart, so make sure to know what cards offer which bonuses and use the right ones to get those extra points.

 Some credit cards even have online shopping as a cash back category, so consider applying for one of these if that makes up a significant portion of your budget.